khronokernel/khronokernel.github.io/_posts/2021-11-22-PCIE-ETHERNET.md

 | Broadcom | AppleBCM5701Ethernet.kext        | x86_64, arm64e          | 5764M, 57761, 57762, 57765, 57766     |
 | Aquantia | AppleEthernetAquantiaAqtion.kext | x86_64, arm64e          | AQC107, AQC113                        |

+* As reported by Raje Punsalan, macOS Ventura adds 10GBe support via DriverKit for many Intel-based NICs.
+Currently they were able to confirm the X520-DA2 as functional, however this likely implies other NICs such as the X540 should be supported as well.
+Do proceed with caution however, as Apple may not have added support for all X5xx series NICs.

 ### Ventura Warning

 With macOS Ventura, Apple removed support for the AppleIntel8254XEthernet and Intel82574L-based devices.
 You can try to re-add support by installing the older extension, however we'd recommend users avoid these NICs if possible.
 These Ethernet Controllers are natively supported in Monterey and older: